Unlimited: Embrace Pure Joy

 The Apostle James starts his letter with a really strange statement.
 You would expect him to tell his readers to be joyful when everything is going well because the Lord is blessing them.
 Not at all; instead he tells us to consider it pure joy when we face trouble and difficulty.

-James says that “whenever” you are facing trials—not some of the trials, but all of them—you should could it not as a little bit of joy, but 100%, unadulterated, full-bottle joy!
+James says that “whenever” you are facing trials—not some of the trials, but all of them—you should count it not as a little bit of joy, but 100%, unadulterated, full-bottle joy!

 And the word “joy” in the Bible doesn’t mean a “grin-and-bear-it” kind of pious tolerance.
 It really does mean your “cup-runneth-over,” “jump-up-and-down,” “can’t-hide-it” kind of joy.